ComScore

 2. Shag Haircut

-This haircut remains a fan favorite for many because it’s supremely flattering.
-The shag features choppy layers that elevate your natural texture and full fringe that frames your face shape.
+I believe this haircut remains a favorite for many because it’s supremely flattering.
+The shag features choppy layers that elevate your natural texture and a full fringe that frames your face shape.

 70s hairstyles curtain bangs ciara